DomDevs2000/React-NextJS-Personal-Website/projects/E-commerce-microservice.md

-To view the product catalog, please make a HTTP GET request to `/api/product` To create a product for the product catalog, please make a HTTP POST request to `/api/product/create` with the body in JSON,
-Here is an example:
+To view the product catalog, please make a HTTP GET request to `/api/product` To create a product for the product catalog, please make a HTTP POST request to `/api/product/create` with the body in JSON, here is an example:

  ```
  {